jamespooley/brain-age-prediction/notes/grant-text.md

 #### Adding Covariates at the Group Level

-One final approach to dealing with subject motion is to control for the effects of motion by adding group-level motion covariates in regression analyses.
-Such covariates are obtained via ...
+One final approach to dealing with subject motion is to control for the effects of motion by adding group-level motion covariates in GLM analyses.

 ## Proposed Research